backstage/backstage/.changeset/neat-stingrays-decide.md

 ---
-'@backstage/test-utils': patch
+'@backstage/test-utils': minor
 ---

-Remove deprecated `Keyboard` class which has been superseded by `@testing-library/user-event#userEvent`
+Removed deprecated `Keyboard` class which has been superseded by `@testing-library/user-event#userEvent`